jplflyer/CPP-Faker/README.md

 # License
 The software is licensed under the MIT open source license, a copy of which appears in License.txt.

-This project was patterened after faker-ruby, and it directly includes (translated) data files from that project.
+This project was patterned after faker-ruby, and it directly includes (translated) data files from that project.
 Their license appears in License-faker-ruby.

 I have also included json.hpp from https://github.com/nlohmann/json.
 This software is also licensed under the MIT license.

+Included also is Howard Hinnant's date.h, also published under the MIT license.
+See https://github.com/HowardHinnant/date.

 # Status
 As of May, 2020, I have only implemented as much as I need for my own purposes.
-In this case, that means Name and PhoneNumber.
+In this case, that means Name, PhoneNumber, Company, and one or two other groups.
 Address might exist soon, as might a few other objects.

 The generic code can handle those format strings that I've tested against, but it is every bit possible there are strings buried in all that JSON (from the Faker-Ruby YAML files) that I didn't notice and didn't test against.